The UEFA Football Earnings Rule: what replaced FFP, how the three-year test works and why Newcastle fell foul of it

 The concept of football earnings is the analytical heart of the FER.
 Unlike the break-even calculation under FFP, which compared total revenues to total costs, football earnings is calculated by starting with the club's net result under standard accounting and then making a series of specified adjustments.

-The football earnings calculation includes as revenues: match-day income; broadcasting distributions from domestic leagues and UEFA competitions; commercial and sponsorship revenues; UEFA prize money; and, critically, profits on player sales.
-The inclusion of player trading profits is the most operationally significant difference between the FER and the Squad Cost Rule.
+The football earnings calculation includes relevant income items such as match-day income, broadcasting distributions from domestic leagues and UEFA competitions, commercial and sponsorship revenues, UEFA prize money and, depending on the club’s accounting method, profit on disposal of player registrations or income from disposal of player registrations.
+The key difference is that FER treats player disposals within the football earnings calculation, while SCR treats player trading through UEFA’s defined net transfer-result denominator rather than as a simple gross revenue offset.
 A club that generates a large profit on player sales in a given year benefits directly in its Football Earnings position: those profits count in the FER revenue line and reduce the aggregate deficit for that year.
 This is why a club's player trading strategy is directly linked to its FER compliance position, and why clubs with high squad costs can sometimes manage their FER position through active player trading even when their Squad Cost Ratio is elevated.

 The football earnings calculation excludes from costs: infrastructure investment (spending on stadium development, training facilities and community programmes is excluded from the FER cost line, providing a specific incentive for long-term capital investment); and youth development expenditure up to a specified limit.
 These exclusions are deliberate policy choices, UEFA's intention is that clubs should not be deterred from sustainable long-term investment by the FER constraint.